jasmcole/Interpret/README.md

 If loading any other file, click `Other`.

 Interpret uses the Matlab `imread` command for most images.
 For `.raw` images it will try a standard set of image sizes.
 For more details see `ReadRAW16bit.m`.

+`Adjust contrast`

+Opens an imcontrast widget to adjust the colourmap of the interferogram axes.

 Load a calibration
 ------------------